Lateral humeros epicondylitis / Tennis elbow

-Epicondylitis is a condition involving pain in your elbow, sometimes also in your forearm and/ or wrist.
-It’s typically caused by overloading the tendons running from the outer and inner side of the elbow.
+Epicondylitis is a condition involving pain in your elbow, sometimes also in your forearm and/or wrist.
+It’s typically caused by overloading the tendons on the outer and inner side of the elbow.
 This condition often appears in one of two variations:

 - Tennis elbow, which is on the outside of the elbow, ie lateral epicondylitis

 - Golfer’s elbow, which is on the inside of the elbow, ie medial epicondylitis

-The monikers “tennis elbow” and “golfer’s elbow” are perhaps misnomers, as it’s not limited to athletes.
-This condition actually frequent occurs in occupations where work tasks revolve heavily around performing single-sided and repetitive wrist movements (e.g. carpentry).
-Within a sports context, as the names suggest, practitioners affected by the condition tend to be tennis, badminton or golf players.
+The terms “tennis elbow” and “golfer’s elbow” are perhaps misnomers, as these conditions are not limited to athletes.
+They typically occur as the result of manual labor injuries, especially from tasks involving many repetitive wrist movements (e.g. carpentry or painting).
+In a sports, as the names suggest, practitioners affected by the conditions tend to be tennis, badminton or golf players.

 In most cases, tennis elbow and golfer’s elbow is the result of too much pressure (or a combination of heavy pressure and repeated movements) on the wrist extensors.
 Wrist extensors are the part of your wrist that allows it to bend backwards.